MicrosoftDocs/VBA-Docs/api/Excel.SeriesCollection.Paste.md

 ## Example

-This example pastes data from the Clipboard into a new series in Chart1.
+This example pastes data from the Clipboard into a new series on Chart1.

 ```vb